MozillaFoundation/mofo-style/README.md

 # Mozilla Foundation JS Style Guide

-This repo contains "RC" files, which represent our standard rules, for several different JavaScript linters ([JSHint](http://jshint.com/), [JSCS](http://jscs.info/), and [JSBeautifier](https://github.com/beautify-web/js-beautify)).
+This repo contains an [ESLint](http://eslint.org/) "RC" file, which defines our standard JavaScript formatting rules.

+Additionally, ESLint will discover common syntax errors in your code.

+## Installing ESLint

+Assuming you already have Node and npm installed, run `npm install -g eslint` in your terminal.
+This will create a global install of the ESLint CLI.

+## Setup

+Even if you have ESLint as a global install, it's good practice to require it as a development dependency for your project.
+This ensures that it will be available for all developers regardless of their local configuration.
+It will also ensure that Travis is able to validate your code, which is a good idea since it ensures malformed code won't be deployed or merged.

+Simply run `npm install eslint --save-dev` in your project root.

-In your project you can use npm to install the RC files as a module, which can then be individually used by your project's build system (eg: Gulp or Grunt).
-Most linting tasks/plugins allow you to specify an external RC file, which you can point to your copies in `node_modules`.
+After you include ESLint in your project you can use npm to install this RC file as a module, which you can direct ESLint to use.

-Simply run `npm install mofo-style --save-dev`.
+Run `npm install mofo-style --save-dev`

-## Task Naming

-You should have at least 2 style tasks in your runner.

-- `validate` - Run all 3 linters in read only mode and report any errors.
-- `clean` - Run all 3 linters but also run JSBeautifier in write mode to automatically fix any formatting errors that it's capable of repairing.
+Once you have ESLint and this RC file, you can lint your project's code.

+*For example:*

+`eslint --config ./node_modules/mofo-style/.eslintrc.yaml example.js`

+It's recommended that you add a linting task to your project's task runner (preferably npm) as well as instruct Travis to execute it.

+## Extending The RC

+The RC provided in this repo is intended to cover any ES6 based project.
+It's up to you to extend it to cover your project's specific environment(s).
+You can either specify environments via the `--env` flag or add a `eslintConfig` field to your `package.json` with your extended configuration.
+Read more on this topic [here](http://eslint.org/docs/user-guide/configuring).

 ## Rules

-Refer to the [RC files](https://github.com/MozillaFoundation/javascript-style-guide/tree/master/linters) for specifics.
+Refer to the [RC file](https://github.com/MozillaFoundation/javascript-style-guide/blob/master/.eslintrc.yaml) and the corresponding [rule definitions](http://eslint.org/docs/rules) for specifics.

-### Roadmap

-- **Deprecate JSBeautifier** - JSCS has [an open issue](https://github.com/jscs-dev/node-jscs/issues/516) to add autoformatting, which will eliminate the need for JSBeautifier.